profile-icon

 WHAT'S GOING ON IN YOUR BODY?

-Vulvar and vaginal atrophy happens when your estrogen drops, during and after menopause.
+Vulvar and vaginal atrophy happens when your estrogen levels are lower, during and after menopause.
 It’s the reason for symptoms like painful sex, vaginal dryness, and more.
 Want to dive in a little deeper?
 Click below to learn more.

 panel